 This course provides an introduction to the fundamental principles of leadership and management pertinent to health care and nursing.
 Students will explore the interrelated processes of thinking systematically, developing reflective judgment and exercising leadership.
 Competencies necessary to succeed in a nursing leadership role in organizations and contemporary society are analyzed and applied to clinical scenarios.
 Students utilize self-reflection to assess their own leadership potential.
-Prerequisites: Admission to either the Online RN to BSN program or the Bachelor Level Nursing program; NURS 409 (BSN).
+Prerequisites: Admission to either the Online RN to BSN or the Bachelor Level Nursing program; NURS 409 (BSN).

 Prerequisite(s) / Corequisite(s):